Asian News International v. Wikimedia Foundation: Analysis and comment

 According to Indian media watchdog Newslaundry, the sentence ANI objects to has "clear citations that lead to the primary source of information", including to The Caravan, The Ken, BBC News, EU DisinfoLab, Politico, and The Diplomat.
 Newslaundry and journalist Nikhil Pahwa pointed out that none of the media organisations used as sources were included in ANI's complaint.
 According to The Indian Express, the lawsuit is an attempt to hold the WMF liable for edits to Wikipedia.

 Software Freedom Law Center, India, a member-affiliate of the International Freedom of Expression Exchange, said the suit was an attempt at stifling free speech.
 Nishant Shah, professor of Global Media at the Chinese University of Hong Kong and faculty associate at the Berkman Klein Center for Internet & Society, wrote that Chawla's decision to order the release of personally identifying information seemed to be "a challenge to freedom of speech and information" and would result in the censorship of "any form of critical information that powerful organisations do not like".
 Pahwa called it censorship that threatened to "stifle the flow of information and knowledge".
 Multiple lawyers have also critiqued Manmohan and Gedela's order to take down the page on the litigation, disagreeing with the allegations of interfering with judicial proceedings and noting similar coverage by mainstream media.
 Tanveer Hasan, director of the Centre for Internet and Society, called the proceedings an "assault on the freedom of speech under the guise of technological regulation".

 Regarding the Supreme Court's 9 May judgement, a legal researcher commenting in The Indian Express said "the Wikipedia v ANI decision is not merely a win for one online platform, it draws a line in the sand.
 The Supreme Court has reminded lower courts and litigants alike that judicial power must be exercised with restraint, especially in matters concerning speech."
+An editorial in The Hindu agreed with the Supreme Court decision, calling the original High Court decision "an error".
+The editorial said that Wikipedia's editing processes "have ensured a significant degree of reliability" despite the large size of the project, and that judicial intervention could stifle open discussion and reduce the "free flow of information".